zozobalogh0817/zocs/_topics/2014-11-11-new-repo-maps.md

 ---
-layout: post
+layout: topic
-title: "New Repo /maps - Free Full-Screen Interactive Beer Maps w/ Brewery Listings"
+title: "Sample Topic"
 ---

 Added a new repo, that is, `/maps` for hosting 'full-screen'